n303p4/sailor-fox/README.md

 If you run Linux, you should probably install Python from your package manager.
 Most Linux distributions currently ship Python 3.7 or higher (as of September 2021).

-The Twitch bot additionally depends on Node.js 16.0.0 or higher, ~~because it's dumb~~.
+There is an alternative Twitch bot that depends on Node.js 16.0.0 or higher, as a proof of concept.
 If you run Windows or macOS, you should download and install Node.js from the [official website](https://nodejs.org/).
 If you run Linux, note that many distros do not ship Node.js 16.x (as of September 2021).